MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 It is important to note that in this format, the direction vectors are assumed to be provided with respect to *real* or *scanner* coordinates.
 This is the same convention as is used in the DICOM format.
+Also note that the file does not need to have the file type extension "``.b``"; this is simply a historical convention.

 .. _embedded_dw_scheme: